felipepratalima/RProjectMBARCSimulation/README.md

 composition.df$relativeAbundance <- composition.df$numberOfCells / sum(composition.df$numberOfCells) * 100
 ```

 Specify a search term which is used to locate the genome in NCBI's RefSeq or Assembly (we use rentrez to locate the genomes).
 Our pattern is to locate a genome by the taxonomy id, using the string txid\[TAXONOMY\_ID\_NUMBER\].
 For example, by txid54736, where 54736 is the taxonomy id for the Salmonella bongori species, we will be able to retrieve information and data for Salmonella bongori serovar 66:z41:- str.
-SA19983605, a strain of this species with genome sequence stored in NCBI's genome (<https://www.ncbi.nlm.nih.gov/genome/?term=txid1243617>).
+SA19983605, a strain of this species with genome sequence stored in NCBI's Assembly and RefSeq (<https://www.ncbi.nlm.nih.gov/assembly/GCF_002211925.1/>).

 ``` r
 composition.df$searchTerm <- taxdumpr::getStandardTaxonomyIdsByNames(x, composition.df$species) %>% paste0("txid", .)